nthallen/arp-carbon/BAT/README.txt

     Must know the record size and check for framing chars.
 Find an efficient number of records near 5 seconds/file.
 Set a timeout to close an open file if no data arrives for 5 seconds.

+  Extraction app
+    Will read the standard BAT configuration file
+    BAT Channels will be designated as usual
+    SPAN Channels will use the following channel numbering:
+      0: Header Week Number (UShort)
+      1: Header Seconds (long msecs)
+      2: INSPVAS Week Number (Ulong)
+      3-12: Doubles as listed in INSPVAS Pg 122
+      13: INS Status (Ulong values 0-7)